dmbeta/create-proxmox-nvidia-containers/README.md

-# create-proxmox-nvidia-containers
+# How to create Proxmox LXC containers with nvidia GPU permissions and docker.
 Scripts for creating Proxmox VE LXC containers with nvidia GPU permissions based on https://jocke.no/2025/04/20/plex-gpu-transcoding-in-docker-on-lxc-on-proxmox-v2/

 These were _absolutely_ vibe-coded (using Gemini) as my sed, awk, and grep skills are pretty rusty, but these scripts were tested on Proxmox VE 8.4.5 with Debian 12.11.

-# Proxmox setup prior to containers
+## Proxmox setup prior to containers

 We need to update the `/etc/apt/sources.list` file to include non-free and non-free-firmware sources so that we can install the nvidia drivers.